 It is relatively easy to get to Meteora from Athens.
 Take the subway to Athens Larissa station and from there take the train to Kalampaka.
 Services run frequently between the two destinations.
 You can opt to take a Meteora day trip, or return via Delphi.

 Awaiting the intrepid traveller in the midst of the barren foothills of Mount Agios Ilias are the crumbling ruins of Mycenae.
 Mycenae, as the name suggests, was home to the important Greek civilisation of the Mycenaeans.
 For hundreds of years, this was the most important city in Greece.

-Some parts of Mycenae remain and are very well preserved – including the old amphitheater, the lion gate and the treasury of Atreus (a royal tomb).
+Some parts of Mycenae still remain today and are very well preserved.
+This includes the old amphitheater, the lion gate and the treasury of Atreus (a royal tomb).
 The old stone walls that encapsulate Mycenae are so large that legend states they were built by a cyclops.
 The archaeological museum here contains various artifacts discovered in the region, most notably the gold death mask of Agamemnon and other Mycenaean kings.

 Getting to Mycenae from Athens: